jeremylong/musical-octo-carnival/README.md

 # Musical-Okto-Carnival

-GitHub actions by default allow any code executed as part of the action, except when running as part of a PR from a forked repository, to commit changes to the main branch.
+GitHub Actions by default allow any code executed as part of the action, except when running as part of a PR from a forked repository, to commit changes to the main branch.
 This is exceedingly dangerous and could allow the introduction of malicious code into the source code repositories of widely used software.